Aug 30 2010

 Once again, the LIPA utility tower and lines help to spot the Motor Parkway right-of-way.

-Finally, Joe, Al and I explored the southern area where the above Motor Parkway bridge went over East Williston Road (Hillside Avenue).
+Corrected: May 7, 2012: Finally, Joe, Al and I explored the southern area where the above Motor Parkway bridge connected the west and east side of the golf course.
 Photo circa 1930s courtesy of Bob Valentine.

 As seen here, the bridge embankment on the north side of East Williston Road is still there with several relocated Motor Parkway concrete posts marking the spot.